gp8-stopwatch/receiver-firmware/TESTS.md

 +-------------+
 ```

-7. Field test with slow-mo camera
+A7.
+Field test with slow-mo camera
-8. Test with a motorized rig
+A8.
+Test with a motorized rig

 # Triggering tests cases
 Variables
+* Device connection variant :
+  * T1.
+Like in A1. transmiter -> regular
+    * T1S : Stop
+    * T1L : Loop
+  * T2.
+Like in A2. transmitter -> micro + regular
+    * T2S : Stop
+    * T2L : Loop
+  * T3.
+Like in A3. transmitter -> regular x2
+    * T3S : Stop
+    * T3L : Loop
+  * T4.
+Like in A4. transmitter -> micro1 / transmitter -> micro2 + regular.
+    * T4S : Stop
-* Devices connected :
+    * T4L : Loop
-  * With screen and setup (regular)
-  * Without (micro)
 * Mode selected :
   * Stop mode
   * Loop mode
+* Trigger source used :
+  * IR beam
+  * Signal gen connected instead the IR
 * Event received :
   * canStart
   * canStop